snimu/blog/contents/modded-nanogpt-x0/article.md

 However, if I simply added the two embeddings together with equal weight at each layer (or only at the input), they would have no more expressive power than a single embedding layer.

 The explanation for why it works is that the weights of the weighted sum is different for each layer, so each layer gets a different combination of the embeddings.
-[ClassicLarry](LINK) said it best in [this comment on my PR](LINK):
+[Larry Dial](https://github.com/ClassicLarry) said it best in [this comment on my PR](https://github.com/KellerJordan/modded-nanogpt/pull/124#issuecomment-3282878227):

 > This accomplishes a very cool dynamic.
 Basically you have gotten rid of the concept of a token embedding vector.
 Instead of representing a token as a fixed point in d_model dimensional space, you have added a degree of freedom where a token embedding is represented by interpolating between two points defined by embed1 and embed2, and the interpolation point varies by layer.